-As on 31 December 2019 the PCC reports a Core Solvency Ratio of 283% acting as a strong base for a PCC aggregated Solvency Ratio of 199% for Solvency II Own Funds over the Solvency Capital Requirement.
+The same is reported for the PCC which reports an aggregated Solvency Ratio of 199% for Solvency II Own Funds over the Solvency Capital Requirement.
 In calculating this ratio all surplus own Funds arising from cells is discarded.
 The surplus Own Funds that have been discarded in arriving to full compliance of this rule for the Cells totals €3,843,631.